erinfm/weather-app-js-css/README.md

 # Weather App

-Weather app using Vanilla JS and CSS
+Weather app using Vanilla JS and CSS.
+Data from the OpenWeatherMap and HERE APIs.